-Coronary heart disease is usually caused by a condition called atherosclerosis, which occurs when fatty material and a substance called plaque builds up on the walls of your arteries.
+Coronary heart disease (CHD) is usually caused by a condition called atherosclerosis, which occurs when fatty material (plaque) builds up on the walls of the arteries.
 This narrows the arteries, which in turn causes the blood flow to the heart to slow down or stop.
 CHD is the leading single cause of death in both men and women in the UK, Northern Europe and North America.
 Women are six times more likely to die from heart disease than breast cancer.

-Ageing is an important risk factor for CHD.
-Others are the genes you inherit, body disorders such as diabetes, and lifestyle habits.
+geing is an important risk factor for CHD.
+Others are the genes you inherit, diseases such as diabetes, and lifestyle habits.
+For women, menopause is a risk factor; premenopausal women are largely immune to CHD because of the protective effects of oestrogen.
 Cholesterol, a type of fat-protein combination used by the body to build cell walls and make certain hormones, is closely associated with heart disease.
-Low Density Lipoprotein Cholesterol (LDL-C) is the “bad” cholesterol which may be deposited on artery walls.
-High levels of LDL-C in the blood are linked to increased risk of CHD.
-HDL-C (high density lipoprotein cholesterol) is the “good” type.
-Raised levels of HDL cholesterol are associated with a reduced CHD risk.
+Low Density Lipoprotein Cholesterol (LDL) is the “bad” cholesterol which may be deposited in artery walls.
+High levels of LDL in the blood are linked to increased risk of CHD.
+High density lipoprotein cholesterol (HDL) is the “good” type.
+High levels of HDL cholesterol are associated with a reduced CHD risk.
 High levels of triglycerides, another type of blood fat, are also associated with an increased risk of CHD.

 Blood pressure is another risk factor.
 Raised blood pressure also strains the heart and is associated with thickening of the heart muscle.
 It is also linked to abnormal cholesterol patterns.

 A family history of CHD is important, especially if it affects your female relatives.
 Ethnic origin may also have an influence.
-Women of South Asian ethnic origin are unusually prone to heart disease.
+Women of South Asian ethnic origin are more prone to heart disease.

 Symptoms of CHD